The Three Stooges: Shemp's return (1946–1955)

-The films from the Shemp era contrast sharply with those from the Curly era, largely owing to the individual directing styles of Bernds and White.
-From 1947 to 1952, Bernds hit a string of successes, including Fright Night (1947), The Hot Scots, Mummy's Dummies, Crime on Their Hands (all 1948), A Snitch in Time (1950), Three Arabian Nuts (1951) and Gents in a Jam (1952).
-Two of the team's finest efforts were directed by Bernds: Brideless Groom (1947) and Who Done It?
-(1949).
+The films from the Shemp era contrast sharply with those from the Curly era, largely owing to the individual directing styles of Edward Bernds and Jules White.
+From 1947 to 1952, Bernds hit a string of successes, including Fright Night (1947), The Hot Scots, Mummy's Dummies, Crime on Their Hands (all 1948), Three Arabian Nuts (1951), and Gents in a Jam (1952).
+Three of the team's finest efforts were directed by Bernds: Brideless Groom (1947), Who Done It?
+(1949), and Punchy Cowpunchers (Bernds's own favorite, 1950).
 White also contributed a few fair entries, such as Hold That Lion!
-(1947), Hokus Pokus (1949), Scrambled Brains (1951), A Missed Fortune and Corny Casanovas (both 1952).
+(1947), Hokus Pokus (1949), Scrambled Brains (1951), A Missed Fortune, and Corny Casanovas (both 1952).

 Another benefit from the Shemp era was that Larry was given more time on screen.
-Throughout most of the Curly era, Larry was relegated to a background role, but by the time that Shemp rejoined the Stooges, Larry was allotted equal footage, even becoming the focus of several films, in particular Fuelin' Around (1949) and He Cooked His Goose (1952).
+Throughout most of the Curly era, Larry was relegated to a background role, but by the time that Shemp rejoined the Stooges, Larry was allotted equal time, even becoming the focus of several films, in particular Fuelin' Around (1949) and He Cooked His Goose (1952).

+The Stooge shorts were always welcome in theaters—more specifically, those theaters that still found room for two-reel comedies in their programs.
+Many exhibitors singled out these slapstick comedies as their most popular short-subject attraction.
+In annual surveys of theater owners, the Stooge two-reelers generally placed among the top five live-action shorts series, behind the Pete Smith Specialties and the March of Time and This Is America documentaries.
+The Stooge series might well have placed even higher, as the trade journal Showmen's Trade Review commented in 1948: "The Three Stooges series fails to appear higher than it does simply because the double-feature policy precludes the wide exhibition this series might otherwise get.
+Perhaps the greatest tribute to the Stooges comedies is the fact that they have appeared among the Leading Short Subjects for 10 years.
+Some may come, some may go, but the Three Stooges seem to go on forever making people laugh and forget their troubles."

+Television debut

-The Shemp years also marked a major milestone: the Stooges' first appearance on television.
-In 1948, they guest-starred on Milton Berle's popular Texaco Star Theater and Morey Amsterdam's The Morey Amsterdam Show.
+The Three Stooges made their first appearance on television (in person, not their old films) in 1948.
+They were guest stars on Milton Berle's popular Texaco Star Theater and Morey Amsterdam's The Morey Amsterdam Show.
 By 1949, the team filmed a pilot for ABC-TV for their own weekly television series, titled Jerks of All Trades.
 Columbia Pictures blocked the series from going into production, but allowed the Stooges to make television guest appearances.
-The team went on to appear on Camel Comedy Caravan (also known as The Ed Wynn Show), The Kate Smith Hour, The Colgate Comedy Hour, The Frank Sinatra Show and The Eddie Cantor Comedy Theatre, among others.
+The team went on to appear on Camel Comedy Caravan (also known as The Ed Wynn Show), The Kate Smith Hour, The Colgate Comedy Hour, The Frank Sinatra Show, and The Eddie Cantor Comedy Theatre, among others.